KevinAst/MyWeb/FireWithin/Memorization.md

 In M{ bibleLink(`php.4.8@@2 Philippians 4:8`) }M, the Apostle Paul teaches us how to begin taking every thought captive.

-Next time you have a thought you can ask,
+Next time you have a thought you can ask:

 - Is this line of thinking true, honorable, or right?